-The Panel considered that the pose of the woman was not sexualised and that there was no explicit nudity.
-The Panel considered that children viewing the advertisement would view a woman standing in a comfortable pose in colourful lingerie, and would not view the advertisement as sexualised.
+The Panel considered that the pose of the woman was not sexualised and that the woman was appropriately covered.
+The Panel considered that children viewing the advertisement would view a woman standing in a comfortable pose in bright lingerie, and would not view the advertisement as sexualised.